SukkoPera/SoundX/README.md

 If you want some code to start from, you can have a look at the [Tech Demo that Master Csabo from the Plus/4 World Forum quickly hacked together](https://plus4world.powweb.com/software/YM3812_Tech_Demo): it does OPL detection and then plays a few songs from the original [AdLib Card Demo](https://vgmrips.net/packs/pack/adlib-music-synthesizer-card-demo-songs-ibm-pc-xt-at).
 It comes with full source code, so it will definitely be helpful!

 Csabo has also made a [Simple MIDI Decoder](https://plus4world.powweb.com/software/Simple_MIDI_Decoder) utility that listens for NoteOn and NoteOff messages coming in through the MIDI port and plays the corresponding notes through the TED.
 Again, it comes with full source code and thus it should help you have a jump start.

-> [!IMPORTANT]
-> When programming the OPL chip, always keep in mind is that **you must wait at least 3.3 microseconds after you wrote the address, before you write the data, and then at least 23 microseconds before the next write**.
-This stands for AdLib sound cards as well, since it is an inherent limitation of the OPL chip.
-Nevertheless, [some clever programming](https://c64.xentax.com/index.php/15-testing-ym3812-register-write-timing) appears to be able to mitigate the issue.

 ## Next Steps
 Of course, to make complete sense, this project needs support from the actual programmers!
 So people, please make games for the board!
 Or programs, demos, whatever!
 I think a nice first step would be to port [the original SFX Sounds Expander software](https://csdb.dk/release/?id=155181): I can't say for sure, but I'm guessing this shouldn't be too much of an effort, plus I can help with the tech details and can explain how to make the MIDI decoder, just ask! :)